 If I choose a lower limit will there be a fee schedule to help control medical costs?

-Starting July 1, 2021, there will be a fee schedule which regulates what medical providers can charge, based on the procedure they perform, similar to workers’ compensation and health insurance.
+Starting in July, 2021, there will be a fee schedule which regulates what medical providers can charge, based on the procedure they perform, similar to workers’ compensation and health insurance.
 However, for the first year the law is in effect, the fee schedule will not apply.
 The effect of this is that medical costs will remain higher and a lower PIP limit won’t go as far.

 Will I have more liability as a driver in Michigan after July 1, 2020?